SQream/sqream_docs/connecting_to_sqream/client_drivers/odbc/index.rst

    install_configure_odbc_windows
    install_configure_odbc_linux

-SQream has an ODBC driver to connect to SQream DB.
+SQreamDB has an ODBC driver to connect to SQreamDB.
 This tutorial shows how to install the ODBC driver for Linux or Windows for use with applications like Tableau, PHP, and others that use ODBC.

 .. list-table::
    :widths: auto